Capitanich’s inexplicable smile

 Capitanich ordered radio silence in his government and he barely spoke of a case that shocked the country and recalls other tragedies linked to power in the north.
 They were occasional statements, of the type “the full weight of the law will fall on those responsible” (it is verbatim).
 He decided to go ahead with the electoral campaign and, unlike the opposition, on Thursday he held his closing ceremony in Resistencia.
 Cecilia’s family had acknowledged having received recommendations from the provincial government to tone down the complaints and demanded that the elections be postponed.

-Capitanich’s way of doing politics refers to the remembered episode with the issue of Clarín in 2015, in response to an article that annoyed the government at the time about the death of prosecutor Alberto Nisman.
+Capitanich’s way of doing politics refers to the remembered episode with the issue of Clarín in 2015, in response to an article that annoyed the government at the time regarding the death of prosecutor Alberto Nisman.
 “This is all rubbish,” said an impetuous Capitanich during a press conference at the Casa Rosada while tearing two pages of the diary into several pieces.
 She never regretted that.
 “It was an act of anger,” she said years later.

 Cecilia Strzyzowski’s mother voted in Resistencia: “Today is the angry vote”